himanshu-dixit/personal-gatsby-website/README.md

 The project is best suited to be deployed on Netlify.
 Can be deployed anywhere.

-**Deploy on netlify**
+## 🚀 How to deploy

+1.)
+Fork the repo

+2.)
+Add project to netlify.

+3.)
+Create firebase account and set all keys to environment variable.

 [
 ![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gatsbyjs/gatsby-starter-blog)

-Coming support- Deploy on vercel

 ## 🚀 How it works?

 The tutorial how various components was built will be coming soon.
-Aspect design, FE and BE aspect overview.
+I will try to address design, FE and BE aspects.

 ## 🧐 What's inside?